nitindw/Awsome-LLM-Intelligent-systems/README.md

 <p align="justify">
 With camera sensors being one of the most common sensors used in autonomous driving <a href="https://www.mdpi.com/1424-8220/23/6/3335">Sensor fusion in autonomous vehicle with traffic surveillance camera system: Detection, localization, and ai networking</a>, a natural step to incorporate language has been through VLMs.
-For example [35] uses images and language directions to train a driving policy.
+For example <a href="https://proceedings.mlr.press/v100/roh20a.html">Conditional driving from natural language instructions </a>uses images and language directions to train a driving policy.
 [36] proposes a method for learning vehicle control with human assistance.
 The system learns to summarize its visual observations in natural language, predict an appropriate action response (e.g. “I see a pedestrian crossing, so I stop”), and predict the controls,